What are some factors to consider before applying for a master’s programme in the business school of your choice?

 An MBA programme can prepare you for senior roles and can help you change your function, sector and/or geography.
 Some students’ objectives are focused on career change, others want to learn new skills so that they can become more effective, and others are interested in the experience.
 Defining your goals will help you streamline your choices to those that can enable you to make the best out of your MBA journey.
 At INSEAD, the global team at our Career Development Centre is committed to helping MBA students find their true career passions and maximise their pre-determined goals.

-Which MBA programme best fits your needs?
+Which MBA programme best fits your selection criteria?

 Once you have identified your objectives, the next step will be to research the various MBA programmes available out there and shortlist your programme choices.
 Some programmes are designed to prepare students for general management roles, but there are also more specialised master programmes with a focus on a particular sector or area of technical expertise.

 Another consideration is the length and format of the programme.
-Some programmes may offer distance learning which is very different from those where you have the opportunity to debate face-to-face with professors and other students and develop your leadership skills.
+Some MBA programmes may offer distance learning which is very different from those where you have the opportunity to debate face-to-face with professors and other students and develop your leadership skills.
 INSEAD’s intense 10-month programme is ideal for those who want to minimise the duration out of the job market and lower the opportunity cost.

 “Defining your goals will help you streamline your choices.”